lucaswinningham/intention/README.md

 `attribute` base, optional, readable, writable, loads / dumps identity, uses name (not renamed)

-`required` must be given, error class, takes precedence over `default`
+`required` must be given, error class, takes precedence over `default`, can take a proc that when ran and evaluates to true, throws error

 `default` proc ran when not given (conflicts(sp?) with `required`), can use previously processed intance attributes in proc for determining default value as it is passed the instance

+`null` proc ran when given nil, different from `default` in that `default` is ran when a value is not given, `null` runs when nil is explicitly given

+`coerce` proc that's given to both `default` and `null`

-`renamed` rename incoming key
+`rename` rename incoming key

 `loads` run incoming value serialization